Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Introduction

 Not surprisingly, determining the rainbow connection numbers is computationally hard.
-Chakraborty {\em et al.}~\cite{Chakraborty2009} proved that given a graph $G$, it is $\NP$-complete to decide if $\text{rc}(G)=2$, and that computing $\rc(G)$ is $\NP$-hard.
-Ananth {\em et al.}~\cite{Ananth2011} further showed that for every $k \geq 3$, deciding whether $\rc(G) \leq k$ is $\NP$-complete.
+Chakraborty, Fischer, Matsliah, and Yuster~\cite{Chakraborty2009} proved that given a graph $G$, it is $\NP$-complete to decide whether $\rc(G)=2$.
+Ananth, Nasre, and Sarpatwar~\cite{Ananth2011} further showed that for every $k \geq 3$, deciding whether $\rc(G) \leq k$ is $\NP$-complete.
+Using different ideas, a proof of hardness for every $k \geq 2$ is also given by Le and Tuza~\cite{Le:tech}.
 The hardness of computing the strong rainbow connection number was shown by Ananth {\em et al.}~\cite{Ananth2011} as well.
-They proved that for every $k \geq 3$, deciding whether $\src(G) \leq k$ is $\NP$-hard, even when $G$ is bipartite.
+In particular, they proved that for every $k \geq 3$, deciding whether $\src(G) \leq k$ is $\NP$-complete, even when $G$ is bipartite.
+Furthermore, as $\rc(G) = 2$ if and only if $\src(G) = 2$ (for a proof, see~\cite{Chartrand2008}), it follows that deciding whether $\src(G) \leq k$ is $\NP$-complete for every $k \geq 2$.

-Because rainbow coloring is hard in general, there has been interest in approximation algorithms and easier special cases.
-The \emph{shortest path distance} $d(s,t)$ from $s$ to $t$ is the minimum number of edges in any path from vertex $s$ to vertex $t$.
-If $s$ and $t$ are disconnected, $d(s,t) = \infty$.
-A path of length $d(s,t)$ from $s$ to $t$ is a \emph{shortest path} from $s$ to $t$.
-The \emph{eccentricity} of a vertex $v$ is the maximum shortest path distance between $v$ and any other vertex $u$.
-The \emph{radius} of a graph $G$ is the minimum eccentricity of the vertices.
-The \emph{diameter} of a graph $G$, denoted by $\diam(G)$, is the maximum eccentricity of the vertices.
-Basavaraju {\em et al.}~\cite{Basavaraju2012} presented approximation algorithms for computing the rainbow connection number with factors $(r+3)$ and $(d+3)$ respectively, where $r$ is the radius and $d$ the diameter of the input graph.
-Chandran and Rajendraprasad~\cite{Chandran2013} proved there is no polynomial time algorithm to rainbow color graphs with less than twice the optimum number of colors, unless $\P = \NP$.
-Ananth {\em et al.}~\cite{Ananth2011} showed there is no polynomial time algorithm for approximating the strong rainbow connection number of an $n$-vertex graph with a factor of $n^{1/2-\epsilon}$, where $\epsilon > 0$ unless $\NP = \ZPP$.
+Because rainbow-connecting graphs optimally is hard in general, there has been interest in approximation algorithms and easier special cases.
+Basavaraju, Chandran, Rajendraprasad, and Ramaswamy~\cite{Basavaraju2012} presented approximation algorithms for computing the rainbow connection number with factors $(r+3)$ and $(d+3)$ respectively, where $r$ is the radius and $d$ the diameter of the input graph.
+Chandran and Rajendraprasad~\cite{Chandran2013} proved that there is no polynomial-time algorithm to rainbow-connect graphs with less than twice the optimum number of colors, unless $\P = \NP$.
+Ananth {\em et al.}~\cite{Ananth2011} showed that there is no polynomial time algorithm for approximating the strong rainbow connection number of an $n$-vertex graph with a factor of $n^{1/2-\epsilon}$, where $\epsilon > 0$ unless $\NP = \ZPP$.